hertze/PoserFrames/README.md

 Installing the script and creating an action for PoserFrames
 ------------------------------------------------------------

 1. Copy the script **PoserFrames.jsx** to Photoshop’s scripts folder.
-On Mac its in **/Applications/Photoshop 2022/Presets/Scripts**.
+On Mac it's in **/Applications/Photoshop 2022/Presets/Scripts**.
 You may have to change the permissions of this folder to copy the script there.

 2. Install the Photoshop actions by double-clicking on **PoserFrames.atn**, or by loading them in the Actions palette in Photoshop.